Indiana’s Top Schools for RN to BSN Online Degrees

 Earning your BSN can boost your salary, job satisfaction, and preparedness for the growing number of job openings in the Hoosier State.
 According to the Indiana Hospital Association, Indiana will need 5,000 new nurses by 2031.
 And as the Indianapolis Star points out, a crucial part of adding new nurses to the field is empowering experienced RNs to step into higher-level roles by offering clear paths for leveling up qualifications and responsibility.

 With an RN to BSN online in Indiana, you can graduate with your bachelor’s in as few as ten months.
 And because many of these programs are available online, you’ll be able to work toward the next stage in your career on a schedule that works for you.
 We’ve put together this guide to help you choose the best online Indiana RN to BSN program for you and get a clearer idea of the benefits and advantages they offer.
-Below, you’ll find three outstanding schools and all the information you need to make a the right choice for you.
+Below, you’ll find which schools made it onto our list and all the information you need to make the right choice for you.

 Ball State University